fiakkasa/DataAnnotatedModelValidations/README.md

 ### Excluding a model from being validated

-To exlude a certain method argument from being validated just add the `IgnoreModelValidation` attribute.
+To exclude a certain method argument from being validated just add the `IgnoreModelValidation` attribute.

 ex.